Deficits Of Synaptic Functions In Hippocampal Slices Prepared From Aged Mice Null Î±7 Nicotinic Acetylcholine Receptors

 Digital Object Identifier (DOI)

 Ma, Luyao; Turner, Dharshaun; Zhang, Junfang; Wang, Qingwen; Wang, Michele; Shen, Jianxing; Zhang, Shijiang; and Wu, Jie, "Deficits Of Synaptic Functions In Hippocampal Slices Prepared From Aged Mice Null Î±7 Nicotinic Acetylcholine Receptors" (2014).
-Neurobiology.
+Translational Neuroscience.
 415.